RiemannAI/theta/docs/examples.rst

    In this example we have also set an optional random uniform initialization for the :math:`Q` parameters through the ``Q_init`` flag.
 The model is trained in phase I (``phase=1``).

-   .. note:: Be aware that fine tune of parameters is required in
-             order to achieve good training results, please check for each layer the optional parameters concerning
-             initialization.

 2. Then we train the model using ``SGD``::

      from theta.minimizer import SGD